18 Oct 2019 Mr. Peterman Business

 Creating a business without a goal is just an expense.
 Creating a business with a goal and an idea is the recipe for success.
 Whether you are creating a service or a product, you need a business.
 You need a 10 year goal that drives you.
 A reason to find a raise capital if needed.
 A vehicle to capture, manage, and use that capital.
 Whether it’s your own money, money raised privately, borrowed from banks, or done in a real capital raising rounds of investment doesn’t matter.

 Planning is key to your success.
 Start with a 10 year goal and work backwards.
 That is then your business plan.
 With a business plan you have a road map for how you will get to your goal.
+If you need, find people who can help you with your idea.

 Starting a business sounds more scary than having an idea.
 It can be.
 Here’s a great Forbes article about how 90% of startups fail, and why, by Neil Patel.
 While that sounds scary, keep in mind lots of startups don’t approaching building it as a business with a long term goal.
 Profit and short term goals don’t get you places, long term goals do.